 And of course, head coach Gregg Popovich and assistant Steve Kerr will be stabilizing forces.
 This will be Pop’s first time at the helm, as Mike Krzyzewski recently stepped down after 12 years with an 88-1 record and five gold medals.

 Four Celtics—Walker, Tatum, Brown and Smart—are headed to China.
 That core has already spent ample time bonding, on and off the floor, at training camp and during exhibition tours.

 “Obviously me, JB and Smart got a lot of chemistry, so now we’re trying to add Kemba and get him acclimated,” said Tatum.
 “Dinners—things off the court are just as important, so we’re starting that early this offseason.”

-Whatever combination lands on the team, we’ll get a chance to see how Walker gels with some of his new teammates in live action.
+We’ll get a chance to see how Walker gels with some of his new teammates in live, competitive action.
 And the fact that they have the next month or so to get to know each other better, things should be a lot easier when the NBA season comes around.

 3. The Antetokounmpo Brothers

 “I would exchange the MVP title for the World Cup title in China.” – Giannis Antetokounmpo

 Along with his siblings Thanasis and Kostas, the Greek Freak will proudly represent his country in the upcoming World Cup.